 Outdoor Amphitheatre in St. George

-For this upcoming 2018 season, expect the unforgettable as Tuacahn Center for the Arts commences its most exciting Broadway in The Canyon season yet.
-Cinderella, Matilda The Musical and The Prince of Egypt will grace the stage leaving audiences with smiles and memories to last a life time.
-Read more...
+Expect the unforgettable as Tuacahn Center for the Arts commences its 25th season with the biggest Broadway season yet.
+Classic favorites like Disney’s Beauty and the Beast, Annie, School of Rock, The Count of Monte Cristo, and more will grace the stage leaving audiences with smiles and memories to last a lifetime.
+Find tickets to these awe-inspiring shows at tuacahn.org Read more...

-"Tuacahn" comes from a Mayan word meaning "Canyon of the Gods."
-Built in the shadow of 1500-foot spectacular red rock cliffs, the Tuacahn Amphitheatre and Center for the Arts was created to awaken the nobility of the human soul and transmit light and hope to people everywhere through the arts and education.
+The name "Tuacahn" was created by Doug Stewart, noted playwright and St. George resident, who was inspired by the Mayan word “Teotihuacan” meaning "city of the gods”.
+Stewart designated “Tuacahn” to represent the “canyon of the gods”.
+Built in the shadow of 1500-foot spectacular, red-rock cliffs, the Tuacahn Amphitheatre and Center for the Arts was created to awaken the nobility of the human soul and transmit light and hope to people everywhere through the arts and education.

-The theater brings "Broadway in the Desert" to southern Utah!
-Throughout the warm months, this theatre company features Utah's finest actors (new and seasoned), in some of Broadway's greatest productions!
-The intimate, outdoor theatre is always enhanced by the brilliant, natural redrock backdrop.
+The theater brings "Broadway in the Desert" to Southern Utah.
+Throughout the warm months, this theatre company features award-winning actors from around the world (new and seasoned), in some of Broadway's greatest productions!
+The intimate, outdoor theatre is always enhanced by the brilliant, natural, red-rock backdrop.
 A night out at Tuacahn is a night not soon forgotten.

-The changes at Tuacahn weren't limited to the summer shows, either.
-On August 22, 1999, Tuacahn began operation of the Tuacahn High School for the Performing Arts.
-The first charter school in the state of Utah, Tuacahn High School is a fully-accredited college preparatory high school with an emphasis on singing, dancing, acting, and instrumental performance.
+The changes at Tuacahn weren't limited to the summer shows.
+On August 22, 1999, Tuacahn began operation of the Tuacahn High School for the Arts.
+The first public charter school in the state of Utah, Tuacahn High School for the Arts is a fully-accredited college preparatory high school with an emphasis on singing, dancing, acting, and instrumental performance.

 Today, Tuacahn continues to thrill audiences with Utah's greatest productions.
-New performances, actors, and surprises await theatre-goers each year.
+New performances, actors, concert series, and surprises await theatre-goers each year.

 For those who have enjoyed this facility, Tuacahn has fulfilled the vision that left Orval Hafen awestruck over a century ago.
 It continues to grow and to thrive, as "others share this beauty and drink of the inspiration that is here."